twilio/twilio-csharp/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/e0qcgl8r6rid4akb/branch/master?svg=true)](https://ci.appveyor.com/project/TwilioAPI/twilio-csharp-lum8a/branch/master)
 [![NuGet](https://img.shields.io/nuget/v/Twilio.svg)](https://www.nuget.org/packages/Twilio)

-## Documentation

-The documentation for the Twilio API can be found [here][apidocs].

-The C# library documentation can be found [here][libdocs].

-## Recent Update

-As of release 5.6.0, Beta and Developer Preview products are now exposed via the main `twilio-csharp` artifact.
-Releases of the `alpha` branch have been discontinued.

-If you were using the `alpha` release line, you should be able to switch back to the normal release line without issue.

-If you were using the normal release line, you should now see several new product lines that were historically hidden from you due to their Beta or Developer Preview status.
-Such products are explicitly documented as Beta/Developer Preview both in the Twilio docs and console, as well as through in-line code documentation here in the library.

 # Twilio REST API and TwiML Libraries for .NET

 Twilio provides a simple HTTP-based API for sending and receiving phone calls and text messages.
-Learn more at [https://www.twilio.com][twilio]
+Learn more on [twilio.com][apidocs]

+More documentation for this library can be found [here][libdocs].

+## Supported .NET versions

+This library supports .NET applications written in C#, VB.Net, and F# that utilize .NET Framework 3.5 or above or any [supported version](https://dotnet.microsoft.com/platform/support/policy/dotnet-core#lifecycle) of .NET Core (.NET Standard v1.4).

-### Adding Twilio libraries to your .NET project
+## Adding Twilio libraries to your .NET project

 The best and easiest way to add the Twilio libraries to your .NET project is to use the NuGet package manager.

-#### With Visual Studio IDE
+### With Visual Studio IDE

 From within Visual Studio, you can use the NuGet GUI to search for and install the Twilio NuGet package.
 Or, as a shortcut, simply type the following command into the Package Manager Console:

     Install-Package Twilio

-#### With .NET Core Command Line Tools
+### With .NET Core Command Line Tools

 If you are building with the .NET Core command line tools, then you can run the following command from within your project directory: